1. Home

 To manage verification permissions, you have to access the roles settings in your model:

-Each of these topics comes with a set of permissions, signified by the small icons in the table.
+Each of these modules comes with a set of permissions, signified by the small icons in the table.
 When a permission is activated, the icon is blue.
 If not, it is grey.
 See below for an explanation of each icon.

 Verification plan